linux-china/proto-rsocket-plugin/README.md

 Proto to RSocket Reactive Interface
 ===================================

-Convert service in proto file to Reactive service interface.
+Generate Reactive service interfaces from services in the proto files.

 For example, proto file as following: